abanicaisse/hng-be-stage-2/README.md

-# Country Currency & Exchange API - Backend Wizards Stage 2
+# Country Currency & Exchange API - HNGi13 Stage 2

 A RESTful API that fetches country data and exchange rates from external APIs, performs computations, stores data in MySQL, and generates visual summaries.